wordsum/tensorflow-rnn-shakespeare/README.md

 This sample has now been updated for Tensorflow 1.1.
 Please make sure you redownload the checkpoint files if you use rnn_play.py.

+## Local Setup with Python3 and virtualenv:

+1. git clone <source>

+2. cd <source>

+3. (if pip and virtualenv not installed) sudo apt-get install python3-pip python3-dev python-virtualenv

+4. virtualenv --system-site-packages -p python3 .

+5. source ./bin/activate

+6. pip3 install --upgrade tensorflow

+7. python tensor_install_test.py

+8. wait for Tensorflow to say 'Hi'.
+If it doesn't then something is wrong.

 ## Usage:

 ```